 This is a conventional bar-chest containing 86 channels.
 It was in remarkable condition, with German printed newspaper glued inside.
-I treated the channels with a water-based glue designed to never harden like hot glue.
-It should continue to seal joins while the wood moves with atmospheric changes.
+Hide glue has a habit of hardening and shrinking over time, which would be disastrous for such an inaccessible part of the organ for maintenance, so I treated the channels with a water-based glue designed to continue to seal joins while the wood moves with atmospheric changes.
 The sticky mess caused by neoprene tubing was dissolved and cleaned off, and the top surface treated to a generous coat of shellac polish, sanded smooth.

-The channels had been covered and sealed using newspapers of the day, and Carl Frei had glued on a sheet adverising his business, dated April 1978, evidence of the time he was entrusted to carry out an overhaul, the last before my own efforts.
+The channels had been covered and sealed using newspapers of the day, and Carl Frei had glued on a sheet adverising his business, dated April 1978, evidence of the time he was entrusted to carry out an overhaul; the last before my own efforts.
 I kept these historic features intact.
-Bizarrely, the pallets had been individually numbered (as were the push-rods), although being all of identical dimensions.
+True to traditional practice, the pallets had been individually numbered (as were the push-rods), although being all of identical dimensions.
 They were re-leathered after removing the original leather which had been worn completely through in some cases by the action wires.

 The paper covering the channels were re-sealed with shellac.
 I left the interesting advertising bits, and Carl Frei labels showing the precise date this job was done before (16th April, 1978).